Ace Your Golf Game at These Top Golf Courses in Florida

 By James Y. Bartlett

-These top 18 golf picks take you around the state.
+These 18 golf picks take you around the state.

 In the Miss America pageant, the judges have to choose one winner from a field of 50 beauties.
 In baseball, 28 teams play all year long, but only one wins the World Series.
 In golf, especially in the Sunshine State, you can find a good golf course within a few miles of anywhere.

 But choosing the best?
 That's tough.
-Instead, I've selected a list that ought not to be missed.
+Instead, I've made a list of some of the best golf courses in Florida.
 All of them are either resort or daily-fee courses, so anyone can play them all.
 It's up to you to choose your favorite.

 With lots of great courses in Central Florida, a few stand out.
 The Championship course at the Arnold Palmer's Bay Hill Club and Lodge is Arnold Palmer's winter home and host of his annual PGA Tour tournament.
 It's long, tough and always in top condition.